gitcla/auth-one/auth-service/README.md

 # TODO

-- Use a REDIS or Mongo Database to store users data and issued tokens
+- Use a Mongo Database to store users data and issued tokens
+- Users and Tokens must be moved on a Repository class
 - Configure express for a production environment
 - Implement invalidate for logout purposes
 - Implement invalidate-all for security purposes